 If you wait until you are stretched too thin, finding the time to onboard them and train them becomes tricky, the likelihood is you won’t do as good a job at it and consequently it will take longer to get them actually taking work off your plate.

 It can be SO easy to do that masterclass or course module, tick it off as a win and then never actually implement any of it (sound familiar?!).
 The key to actually absorbing the information you just learnt is to action it straight away, or at least plan out the actions in your PM tool (with deadlines!).

 Taking some time out from your daily business operations is a great time to do some personal development and actually action your learnings.

-There is nothing like a bit of a digital declutter to bring back the clarity and make you feel more energised!
-The least brain intensive task is best left to last, get a glass of wine, put your favourite playlist on and smile!
+There is nothing like a bit of a digital declutter to bring back clarity and make you feel more energised!
+The least brain-intensive task is best left to last, get a glass of wine, put your favourite playlist on and smile!